ProgerXP/Notepad2e/README.md

 ### Enclose Selection (Alt+Q)
 * Skips leading/trailing whitespace within the selection.
 For example, enclosing space + `foo` + space produces space + `(foo)` + space instead of `( foo )`.
+* **[NEW]** Links to insert Unicode quotes into the focused input. #280
+  * US1/2, RU1/2 set quotes according to United States' and Russia's typography standards (see [Wikipedia](https://en.wikipedia.org/wiki/Quotation_mark)).
+  * To see Japanese quotes (`「`, etc.) on XP install the Asian support pack (Control Panel > Regional And Language Options > Languages, tick the first checkbox).
+Later Windows versions come with this preinstalled.
 * When "before" string consists of one of these characters: `{ ( [ <` then "after" is set to the same number of `} ) ] >`.
 * When "before" consists of one of the characters below then "after" is set to the same string as "before":
 ```